CSTreeClassifier#

 Parameter names mapped to their values.

-Predict class of X.
+Predict class value for X.

 - Parameters: